Blue Heelers: episode guide

 Note: Damian Walshe-Howling's first episode

 When a car crash victim turns out to be a battered wife, the Blue Heelers discover how difficult domestic cases can be when the woman refuses to press charges.
-Adam falls for Maggie but as rumours about their budding relationship begin to circulate around the station, Maggie makes it clear there will never be anything between them.
+Adam falls for Maggie but as rumours about a budding relationship begin to circulate around the station, Maggie makes it clear there will never be anything between them.

-Guest Starring: Bruce Myles as Frank Neilson, Grace Parr as Yolanda Roberts, Christina Azucena as Pina Neilson, Peter Williams as Barry Roberts; Adam May as Ambulance Man, Emily Robinson as Nurse, James Wright as Doctor, Evan Zigmantis as Hoon 1, Greg O'Meara as Hoon 2, Alan Spalding as Bernie, Axl Taylor as Barman Len.
+Guest Starring: Bruce Myles as Frank Neilson, Grace Parr as Yolanda Roberts, Christina Azucena as Pina Neilson, Peter Williams as Barry Roberts; Adam May as Ambulance Man, Emily Robinson as Nurse, James Wright as Doctor, Evan Zigmantis as Hoon 1, Greg O'Meara as Hoon 2, Alan Spalding as Bernie, Axl Taylor as Barman

-An elderly land owner returning to the district to retire stands to lose his land due to an ancient law.
+An elderly land owner returning to the district to retire stands to lose his land due to an abscure law.
 His neice Hillary Edmunds, PJ's old flame from the Stock Squad, returns to Mt.
 Thomas to help her family retain their property.
-The property escalates with an arson and spreads to involve the families' children.
+The property dispute escalates with an arson and spreads to involve the families' children.

 Guest Starring: Jennifer Botica as Hilary Edmunds [sic], Harold Hopkins as Geoff Lovett, Hannah Barry as Tracey Lovett, Broderick Smith as Max Lovett; Fletcher Humphrys as Simon Lovett, Graham Dow as Stan Horvath, Marijke Mann as Elsie Horvath, Scott Meneilly as Motorist, Kylie Moppert as Teacher

 The Folly of Youth